Tamanna871/store-report-app/README.md

 ### Frontend Setup

-1. Navigate to the `store-report-app` directory:
+1. Open another new terminal and navigate to the `store-report-app` directory:

    ```bash
    cd task_2